The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 Also, check out the color palettes of the brands below.
 Probably you recognize at least 25% of them, even without a logo?

-2. Brand typography
+1.2.
+Brand logo and typography

 Look at the text below and tell me you don’t know the brand.